-The draft text for the TSD Chapter calls on the Parties to strengthen their cooperation across environmental, labour, gender and human rights issues.
-EU development cooperation provides an important avenue; moreover, development cooperation can play a key role in strengthening government, business and civil society capacities in ESA countries, which in turn will provides a necessary basis for achieving sustainability objectives.
+The draft text for the TSD Chapter calls on the Parties to strengthen their cooperation across environmental, natural resources protection, sustainable fisheries and agriculture, labour, gender and human rights issues.
+EU development cooperation provides an important avenue; moreover, development cooperation can play a key role in strengthening government, business and civil society capacities in ESA countries, which in turn will provide a necessary basis for achieving sustainability objectives.